technomancy/leiningen/PLUGINS.md

 available on the classpath, Leiningen will be able to use it.

 To use a plugin, add it to your project.clj :dev-dependencies and run "lein deps".
-Then you'll be able to invoke it with "lein my-plugin".
+Then you'll be able to invoke it with "lein myplugin".

 ## Writing a Plugin